101 Cooking For Two

 Blue ribbon divider used for visual effect

 This is an easy recipe to adapt to your preference.
-Make it 25% whole wheat for a lighter wheat dinner roll or any amount up to 100% for whole wheat rolls.
-I'm for a 25-50% mix as my sweet spot.
+Make it 25% whole wheat for a lighter wheat dinner roll and 50% for a nuttier but still soft roll.
+Or make 100% whole wheat rolls for the full nutty whole grain texture.

 1. Melt butter with honey in the microwave and mix.